scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

           Ex: Wordpress has a high level of vulnerability

-      Example attack surface
+      What can an attacker to with SQL
+        1) Running commands on the underlying host machine

-        1) Certain SQL statements (on certain databases) can access the server's CLI.
+          Certain SQL statements (on certain databases) can access the server's CLI.

           Ex: xp_cmdshell on Microsoft's SQL Server 2014